-- 2. A family failing to submit required documentation within the required timeframe concerning any family member's citizenship or immigration status. - A family submitting evidence of citizenship and eligible immigration status in a timely manner, but United States Citizenship and Immigration Services (USCIS) primary and secondary verification does not verify eligible immigration status of the family, resulting in no eligible family members. - 4.
+- 2. A family failing to submit required documentation within the required timeframe concerning any family member's citizenship or immigration status. - 3.
+A family submitting evidence of citizenship and eligible immigration status in a timely manner, but United States Citizenship and Immigration Services (USCIS) primary and secondary verification does not verify eligible immigration status of the family, resulting in no eligible family members. - 4.
 Any family member, as determined in HAGC's sole discretion, knowingly permitting another individual who is not eligible for assistance to reside (on a permanent basis) in the unit.
 Such termination must be for a period of at least twenty-four (24) months.
-This does not apply to ineligible noncitizens already in the household where the family's assistance has been prorated. - A family failing to disclose the complete and accurate social security numbers of each household member and the documentation necessary to verify each social security number. - 6.
+This does not apply to ineligible noncitizens already in the household where the family's assistance has been prorated. - 5.
+A family failing to disclose the complete and accurate social security numbers of each household member and the documentation necessary to verify each social security number. - 6.
 A family failing to accept HAGC's offer of a lease revision to an existing lease, provided HAGC has amended the lease in accordance with 24 C.F.R.
 966.3. - 7.
 Any family member, as determined in HAGC's sole discretion, ever being convicted of the manufacture or production of methamphetamine on the premises of federally assisted housing. - 8.
 HAGC discovering that any family member was subject to a lifetime sex offender registration requirement at admission and was erroneously admitted after June 25, 2001. - 9.
 A family failing to comply with community service requirements. - 10.
 The death of the sole family member. - G. Terminations based on Criminal Activity.
 HAGC will implement HAGC's One Strike and You're Out Policy regarding terminations based on criminal and drug-related criminal activity. - H. Terminations based on Drug and Alcohol Use.
 HAGC will terminate the lease when HAGC determines that a household member is illegally using a drug or HAGC determines that a pattern of illegal use of a drug interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents.
 A pattern of illegal drug use means more than one incident of any use of illegal drugs during the previous six (6) months.
 HAGC will terminate the lease if HAGC determines that a household member has engaged in abuse or a pattern of abuse of alcohol that threatens the health, safety, or right to peaceful enjoyment of the premises by other residents.
 A pattern of such alcohol abuse means more than one incident of any such abuse of alcohol during the previous six (6) months.
+HAGC will terminate the lease if HAGC determines that a household member has engaged in abuse or a pattern of any such abuse of alcohol during the previous six (6) months.
 HAGC will terminate the lease if HAGC determines that a household member has furnished false or misleading information concerning illegal drug use, alcohol abuse, or rehabilitation of illegal drug users or alcohol abusers.